cdapio/cdap/cdap-docs/reference-manual/source/characters.rst

 `Hive 0.12 <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL>`__
 only supports alphanumeric characters (``a-z A-Z 0-9``) and underscores (``_``).

-As a consequence, any hyphens in Stream names and any hyphens or periods in Dataset names will be converted to underscores while creating Hive tables.
+As a consequence, any hyphens in Stream names and any hyphens or periods in dataset names will be converted to underscores while creating Hive tables.

 Examples: